 - Support the health of the immune system, brain, and nervous system

 - Prevent type 1 and 2 diabetes

 - Regulate insulin levels and aid diabetes management.

 - Influence the expression of genes involved in cancer development.

 - Improve cognitive development and function

-Most people get this vitamin from sunlight — when the sun shines on your bare skin, your body produces its own Vitamin D. It is estimated that sun exposure on bare skin for roughly 5-10 minutes, 2-3 times per week allows most people to produce adequate amounts but it breaks down quickly, so during cloudy months such as winter, your reserves might run low.
+It is estimated that sun exposure on bare skin for roughly 5-10 minutes, 2-3 times per week allows most people to produce enough vitamin D, but it breaks down quickly so during cloudy months such as winter, vitamin D stores might run low.

-If you’re feeling tired, depressed, sluggish and getting sick more often, due to decreased levels of Vitamin D, you can top up your body’s reserves by eating foods such as fatty fish (tuna, mackerel and salmon), some dairy products, orange juice, soy milk and cereals.
-Otherwise, Vitamin D supplements will do the trick!
+If you’re running low, you may feel tired, depressed, sluggish and may find you’re getting sick more often.
+If this is the case, Vitamin D can be found in foods such as fatty fish (tuna, mackerel, and salmon), some dairy products, orange juice, soy milk, and cereals.
+Otherwise, vitamin D supplements will do the trick!

-Learn more about the benefits of alternative medicine online offered at the Australian School of Herbal Medicine.
+Learn more about the benefits of vitamin D in the body through the online natural medicine courses offered at the Australian School of Herbal Medicine.